This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Water Snakes and Potent Musk Production

-- Nerodia: Specifically, the plainbelly and midland varieties of this water snake genus are famous for their extra-strength musk.
+- Nerodia: Specifically, the plainbelly and midland varieties pack an extra-strength musk punch.

-- Garter Snakes: Though not always the strongest, larger garter snakes can give off a potent musk that’ll make you think twice.
+- Garter Snakes: While not always the strongest, larger garter snakes can give off a potent musk that’ll make you want to hold your nose.

 Rat Snakes and Mild Musk Secretion